Statement of Faith

 4. The Lord Jesus Christ

 We believe that the Lord Jesus Christ is the eternal and only-begotten Son of God, and that, as the Mediator of the new covenant, did in the fulness of time assume human nature in the womb of the virgin.
 In this sinless human body and soul he suffered, bled and died as the Substitute and Surety of his people.
-We believe in the bodily resurrection of Christ, His ascension to the right hand of the Father, and His present priestly intercession of His people.
+We believe in the bodily resurrection of Christ, His ascension to the right hand of the Father, and His present priestly intercession for His people.

 We believe that when Adam fell the whole human race became guilty of original sin, and as his posterity are born into the world they inherit this fallen nature and are transgressors against God.
 And we believe that since the Fall all men are so completely dead in trespasses and sins that they cannot, while in that state, know or feel anything of God in Christ spiritually and savingly.